jlevy/kmd/README.md

 - `ffmpeg`, `ripgrep`, `bat`

 I recommend using pyenv to update Python if needed.

-Here is the cheat sheet for doing this MacOS.
+Here is the cheat sheet for these installations on MacOS.
 For Linux and Windows, see the pyenv and poetry instructions.

 ```shell